As caliphate declared, Iraqi troops battle for Tikrit

 ISIL posted pictures online on Sunday of people waving black flags from cars and holding guns in the air, the SITE monitoring service said.

-Some analysts have said the group is a threat to frontiers and is stirring regional violence while others have said it exaggerates its reach and support through sophisticated media campaigns.
+Some analysts say the group is a threat to frontiers and is stirring regional violence while others say it exaggerates its reach and support through sophisticated media campaigns.

 ISIL also released a video called "Breaking of the Borders", promoting its destruction of a frontier crossing between the northern province of al-Hasakah in Syria and Nineveh province in Iraq, said SITE, which tracks militant websites.

-(Additional reporting Sylvia Westall in Beirut, Stephen Kalin in Cairo, William Maclean in Dubai, Tom Heneghan in Paris, and Phil Stewart and Missy Ryan in Washington; Editing by Alastair Macdonald, Peter Cooney, Toni Reinhold)
+(Additional reporting Sylvia Westall in Beirut, Stephen Kalin in Cairo, William Maclean in Dubai and Tom Heneghan in Paris; Editing by Alastair Macdonald)